arihantgundale/Youtube_video_Summarizer/README.md

 `python summarize_yt.py`

-Enter the url of any youtube having transcripts
+* Enter the url of any youtube video having transcripts

-Select the language for summary
+* Select the language for summary

 The summary gets automatically saved in the directory in pdf format